What we aim to do:

 We are based both in Colchester and Southend which is a significant strength in growing a student body.
 We will increasingly offer our services from both campuses, delivering

 research and consultancy where they are most needed.

-A key feature of the School is a strong partnership with a range of health and social care agencies.
+A key feature of our School is a strong partnership with a range of health and social care agencies.
 Our teaching has grown out of joint-working with our

-Partner Trusts and Fellows based in practice environments, to ensure that the professional courses we offer are relevant, timely and equip students with appropriate professional competencies.
+Partner Organisations and Fellows based in practice environments, to ensure that the professional courses we offer are relevant, timely and equip students with appropriate professional competencies.

 We also engage with health and social care issues in our research activities and offer extensive research support to health and social care staff via the